-Youth Combatants are a special case in combat.
-Any minor (aged 7 to 17 years) who wishes to authorize as a Youth Combatant must go through the process prescribed by the Kingdom Marshal's office.
-If a minor wishes to authorize, the MoL must insure that the normal paperwork, as well as the additional forms stipulated by the Kingdom Marshal policies, have been completed before the authorization may be attempted.
+Any minor (aged 7 to 17 years) who wishes to authorize as a Youth Combatant must go through the process prescribed by the office of the Kingdom Earl Marshal.
+If a minor wishes to authorize, the MOL must ensure that the normal paperwork, as well as the additional forms stipulated by the Kingdom policies, have been completed before the authorization may be attempted.

-- 4.10.1 Youth Combatants will be issued a green authorization card, which will expire in three (3) years from the authorization date, or their 18 th birthday, whichever occurs first.
-When signing in at the list table, the Mol should ask to see the youth's Permission to Practice form or authorization card, and their parent or guardian. - 4.10.2 Future Youth Combatants must attend the Youth Combat Class (taught by warranted Youth Combat Marshals) with their parent or guardian.
-At the completion of the class, the parent or guardian, YC Marshal, and MoL will complete the top two portions of the Permission to Practice form.
-The parent or guardian and the MoL will complete the Youth Combat Verification of Authorization, complete with proof of waiver information.
-The MoL will submit the YC VOA and waiver information to the KMOL. - 4.10.3 For youths seeking to authorize for the first time, the MoL should ask to see the youth's Permission to Practice form, their parent or legal guardian, and proof of waiver on file at SCA Corporate Headquarters (blue membership card), or have the youth's parent or guardian sign and submit a Minor's Consent to Participate and Hold Harmless Agreement (Minor Waiver) for the youth combatant.
+- 4.10.1 Youth Combatants will be issued an authorization card from the online authorization system watermarked as 'YOUTH', which will expire in three (3) years from the authorization date, or their 18th birthday, whichever occurs first. - 4.10.2 When signing in an authorized Youth, the fighter must present their fighter card, and either their parent or guardian or the minor's signed and notarized Minor Medical Authorization and the adult authorized by the form to seek medical treatment for the minor. - 4.10.3 For Youth combatants seeking to authorize for the first time, the MoL must verify proof of waiver on file at SCA Corporate Headquarters (blue membership card) or have the Youth's parent or guardian sign and submit a Minor's Consent to Participate and Hold Harmless Agreement (Minor Waiver) for the Youth combatant.